Florence Has It All

 On the second floor is an EATALY, that extravaganza of all things Italian.
 Outside the market are hundreds of vendors selling everything from scarves, leather jackets, purses etc. It’s jammed packed with tourists but a fun place to shop.

 If you prefer a less crowded market experience head to San Ambrogio.
 Here is where you will find more of the locals.
 While much smaller, it’s still has lots of great produce and meats to offer.
 It’s close to the beautiful Basilica of Santa Croce where you will also find the Florence Leather academy.
 Another “must” while in Florence.

 More Travel Notes from Jill

-Discover the Windy City — getting to Chicago has seldom been easier.
+Discover the Windy City!
 Check here for some of Jill’s favourite places to eat, stay, shop, and enrich your trip.

 2014’s Summer Fancy Food Show had over 2,400 exhibitors from around and over 180,000 products.
 Jill had a marathon three-day visit to the show and other parts of magical Manhattan.

 Perfect sunny California weather set the stage for the 38th Fancy Food Show in San Francisco in January 2014.